 You should only have to take your bass strings off to clean them when they are grimy, funky, and filthy.
 This may be about once or twice per year if you play every day.
-But, people who play bass on occasion should only have to clean their strings in such a way when they notice that they need it.
+People who play bass on occasion should only have to clean their strings when they notice that they need it.

 This will become easier to recognize once you have learned how to clean bass strings.

 Step 1: Remove the Strings With a Pair of Cotton Gloves